zapier/formatic/README.md

 gulp build
 ```

-This will build two files: formatic-min.js (minified) and formatic-dev.js
+This will build two files in the build directory: formatic-min.js (minified) and
-(not minified and includes source maps for development).
+formatic-dev.js (not minified and includes source maps for development).

 ## What is formatic?